Lauren Lane

 • strawberries jam for a Valentine chocolate variation use Nutella spread

-• goat cheese optional
+• cream cheese or goat cheese optional

 Instructions